Project Planning

 Your high impact projects may be something for which your community has expressed support.
 It might be something that improves access to existing infrastructure, such as paved trails connecting recreation facilities or neighbourhoods.
 It might be a facility that encourages tourism and supports local business by creating a reason for residents or travelers to visit an area.

 High impact projects should be viewed as long term anchor points, and therefore may require a higher initial investment.
-Your high impact project might include building an accessible playground, constructing a building such as an interpretive centre, developing an outdoor classroom area, or putting in infrastructure to preserve a shoreline, water access point, or erosion area.
+Your high impact project might include building an accessible playground, constructing a building such as an interpretive or visitor centre, developing an outdoor classroom area, or putting in infrastructure to preserve a shoreline, water access point, or erosion area.

 Care should be taken to incorporate your long term vision within the project planning.
 For example, if your park vision is to bring in visitors from outside of the community to enjoy an attraction, and to spend time within the community, investing in a large, paved parking area with adjacent outdoor amenities that encourage and welcome travellers to stay and shop in local businesses would be a high impact core project if located correctly.